 While the Finnish way, which appears to focus on offering a high-quality and personalized education, may appear to have nothing to do with edtech, in fact, Finland’s edtech industry appears to be part of the solution.
 As Manninen notes, “Everyone has mobile phones and, where reasonable and useful, we will use PCs and tablets.
 We have very good technology in this building so pupils don’t have to bring their own technology.
 They can bring them in but we don’t necessarily use them.
 We are open to trying all kinds of games and devices.”
 In other words, while technology is not the only thing driving Finnish education, there is a strong sense that teachers, parents and students are open to embracing whatever tools will enable them to better execute their bold educational vision, and this includes all forms of edtech.

 In terms of value, Finland’s edtech industry also continues to grow.
 Earlier this year, Ashmeet Singh interviewed xEdu Program Director, Niko Lindholm.
-According to Lindhom, there are currently over 80 edtech startups and around 150 established edtech-related companies in Finland.
+According to Lindhom, there are currently over 80 edtech startups and over 150 established edtech-related companies in Finland.
 Niko also estimates that between 10–12 million euros of venture capital money has been invested in these companies over the past three years.

 Most Popular Post